Welcome! We’re glad you’re here.

 We'd like to be a part of your faith journey.
 Come try us out!

-You're welcome to contact Pastor Paula and chat about St. John's, Christianity, Methodism or any topic or need.
+You're welcome to contact Pastor JW and chat about St. John's, Christianity, Methodism or any topic or need.

 Certain beliefs are essential.
 In essential beliefs, we have unity.
 Other beliefs are non-essential.
 In these we have tolerance.
 In all our beliefs we are called to show charity.
 While it is impossible to cover all of our beliefs here in a format that most people will take time to read, the following is a brief overview of some of our “essential” beliefs.